Traill/myedu/README.md

 Introduction
 ------------

-Trailhead aims to make it easier to browse scientific articles or similar collections of textual information.
+Trailhead merged with myEdu aims to make it easier to browse course.
 The code consists of a user interface written in *html* and *javascript* and a backend written in *scala*.
 The backend is split into two separate parts: